vikramchhibber/tropelet/docs/design.md

 # Introduction
 These notes cover brief design and scope of a job execution service that can run arbitrary Linux jobs initiated by authenticated remote clients.
 This prototype consists of three components:
 1. A library providing APIs to launch, terminate, and check the status of Linux job.
-It will isolate each job in its own network namespace with separate PID and filesystem, and it uses cgroups to limit CPU, memory, and I/O usage.
+It will isolate each job in its own network namespace with separate PID and filesystem, and will use cgroups to limit CPU, memory, and I/O usage.
 2. The gRPC service leveraging this library to offer server-side calls for launching, terminating, and querying running job status.
 The server will authenticate the connecting clients using certificates.
 3. The command-line interface utility connecting the gRPC service to interact with the user and making client side gRPC calls.